serverless/serverless/doc/Configuration.md

 #### AWS Example

-This simple service is for creating users.
+This simple service is for creating users:

 ```
 service: users